WKU Athletics Facilities

 Nick Denes Field

-Among the most noticeable changes include a press box and indoor hitting facility, which opened in 2002, and a brand new clubhouse facility that opened prior to the 2010 season.
+Among the most noticeable changes include a press box and indoor hitting facility, which opened in 2002, and a $1 million addition in the form of a clubhouse facility that opened prior to the 2010 season.

 Built in 1968 and first used for the 1969 season, Denes Field is named after former Hilltopper baseball and football coach Nick Denes.
 Denes coached WKU football from 1957 to 1967, compiling a 57-39-7 mark for a .587 winning percentage in 11 seasons.